I’m working on bringing the WireGuard VPN tunnel to iOS and macOS using the Network Extension framework.

 - Enable a macOS version to be developed with the same code base

-My pitch was accepted, and I’m currently working on this project.
-My work on this project is sponsored by the NLnet Foundation.
+My pitch was accepted.
+My work on this project was sponsored by the NLnet Foundation.

 - Creating, viewing and modifying tunnel configurations

 - Importing from a .conf or .zip file